reactjs/react.dev/content/docs/hooks-state.md

 **What does calling `useState` do?** It declares a "state variable".
 Our variable is called `count` but we could call it anything else, like `banana`.
 This is a way to "preserve" some values between the function calls — `useState` is a new way to use the exact same capabilities that `this.state` provides in a class.
 Normally, variables "disappear" when the function exits but state variables are preserved by React.

 **What do we pass to `useState` as an argument?** The only argument to the `useState()` Hook is the initial state.
-Unlike with classes, the state doesn't have to be an object.
+Unlike classes, the state doesn't have to be an object.
 We can keep a number or a string if that's all we need.
-In our example, we just want a number for how many times the user clicked, so pass `0` as initial state for our variable.
-(If we wanted to store two different values in state, we would call `useState()` twice.)
+In our example, we just want a number for how many times the user clicked, so pass `0` as the initial state for our variable.
+(If we wanted to store two different values in the state, we would call `useState()` twice.)

 **What does `useState` return?** It returns a pair of values: the current state and a function that updates it.
 This is why we write `const [count, setCount] = useState()`.
 This is similar to `this.state.count` and `this.setState` in a class, except you get them in a pair.
 If you're not familiar with the syntax we used, we'll come back to it [at the bottom of this page](/docs/hooks-state.html#tip-what-do-square-brackets-mean).